Skip to main content

 Course Practicalities

 Field trips: Students may be required to attend field trips in some modules, generally involving one or two weekend days each year.
-They are also required to attend an Anthropology field school in the second year, where a residential course is held over four days during the Easter period.
+There is also a required Anthropology field school in the second year, where a residential course is held over four days during the Easter period.

 Why Choose This Course

-• This UCC BA Anthropology programme is unique in Ireland.
+• The UCC BA Anthropology programme is unique in Ireland.

 • The interdisciplinary nature of this degree, modelled on the North American approach, is also unique in a European context.